Information Assurance Awareness, Training, and Education

 • Provide guidance on the strategic direction, planning, and prioritization.

-• Information Assurance (IA)
+• ITS Information Assurance (IA)

 • Maintain Safe Computing website with up-to-date guidance, tips, and how-to instructions;